Ahrefs Review: Keywords, Backlinks, And Ranking Made Easy?

 Ahrefs is a bit of a keyword research monster.
 Their Keyword Explorer gives more keyword ideas than any tool I've ever seen.
 In fact, Ahrefs gave more keyword suggestions than Long Tail Pro, KWFinder, and SEMRush gave combined.

-Ahrefs lets you see SERPs in a fast drop down window.
+Ahrefs lets you see SERPs in a fast drop-down window.
 You can check how many clicks are going to each result, ratio of organic/paid clicks, and there are plenty of filtering options.
-The filtering is nice since you are bombarded with literal thousands of options.
+The filtering is nice since you are bombarded with literally thousands of options.
 It's good to cut out the white noise.